Ottawa ankle rules: Foot X-ray series

 Certain groups are excluded, in particular pregnant women, and those with diminished ability to follow the test (for example due to head injury or intoxication).
 Several studies strongly support the use of the Ottawa Ankle Rules in children over 6 (98.5% sensitivity); however, their usefulness in younger children has not yet been thoroughly examined.

 Usefulness

 The rules have been found to have a very high sensitivity, moderate specificity, and therefore a very low rate of false negatives.
 Evidence supports the rules as an accurate instrument for excluding fractures of the ankle and mid-foot, reducing the number of unnecessary investigations and length of stay in emergency departments.

 The original study reported that the test was 100% sensitive and reduced the number of ankle X-rays by 36%.
 A second trial with a larger number of patients replicated these findings.
 Subsequently, a multi-centre study explored the feasibility of implementing the rules on a wider scale.
-Unfortunately, teaching the rules to patients does not appear to help reduce presentation to hospital.
+Teaching the rules to patients does not appear to help reduce presentation to hospital.